rguske/rguske.github.io/post/vmware-ovftool-installation-was-unsuccessful-on-ubuntu-20/index.md

 ## Ovftool installation options

-I downloaded the appropriate 64 bit binary for my Linux system, which is the `VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle` file and made it executable for the installation:
+I downloaded the appropriate 64 bit version for my Linux system, which is the `VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle` file and made it executable for the installation:

 ```shell
 $ chmod +755 VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle
 ```

-By executing `./VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle --help`, you will see that various options are available for the installation itself.
+The `ovftool` installation file is a bundled package (`.bundle`) which contains the `ovftool` as well as the `vmware-installer`, plus the associated files for those.
+The installation can be executed with various options and by running e.g. `./VMware-ovftool-4.4.1-16812187-lin.x86_64.bundle --help`, the `vmware-installer` will be temporarily extracted and provides these options.
 The following listed are an abstract of the ones which are relevant for this post and which I've used for my installation attempts.

 ```shell
 Options: